jeffrydegrande/olympix/README.md

   and and use cosine similarity to match them.
 - We need to add support for templating our queries so that we can pass values to them.
 The standard Go `text/template` package should be enough.

+## Building, testing and running the project

+A makefile is provided to help building and testing the project.

+Just `make` in the root directory will build the project.
+Run `make test` to run the tests and run `make ci` to run tests and linters.

+To run the project, after building, run `./solidair --help` to see the available commands.